A message from Ora Dresner

 Mental distress has a devastating impact on every aspect of a person's life.
 Recent government cuts mean that some of the most vulnerable people in London are being denied the care they need.

 Our small team at CPU helps people to work through their emotional difficulties.
 What we offer patients can make a substantial difference to their lives, bringing about long-lasting change for them and for the wider community.
-Since the withdrawal of our NHS funding in December 2010, we must raise a minimum annual budget of £100,000 through our own fundraising and campaigning.
+Since the withdrawal of our NHS funding in December 2010, we have had to do all our own fundraising.
 Your support is vital if we are to continue to make a difference to the lives of those experiencing mental distress.